a-sit-plus/warden-supreme/docs/docs/bg/primer.md

 - **Lower fraud risk** and **tight policy enforcement** (e.g., “only unmodified devices with the latest security updates applied may access resource _X_”).
 - **Privacy aspects**: On Android, verification uses Google roots but **doesn’t require the device to talk to Google during attestation**; only *your* server sees the data.
-While your backend must check Google’s revocation list, this doesn't expose any data traceable to users to third-party services or Google's infrastructure.
+While your back-end must check Google’s revocation list, this doesn't expose any data traceable to users to third-party services or Google's infrastructure.
   (see [Android Key Attestation](https://developer.android.com/privacy-and-security/security-key-attestation)).<br>
   On iOS, the story is a bit different, and, sadly, client devices will need to contact Apple servers to create an